MariaOssipova/softwareengineer-test-task/README.md

+#Description

+As installing gRPC for PHP requires changes in the php.ini files, the easiest way is to install everything inside Docker container.

+In order to run application run ``` docker-compose up -d --build ```.
+Installing gRPC will take time, approximately 15 minutes.

+When this is done, log in to docker container and run ``` php -f index.php ``` from app/Facade directory.
+Server will now start listening to gRPC requests.

+For a nice data representation, client was created.
+As gRPC is not installed locally, you should once again log in to docker container from another terminal window and run ``` php -f index.php ``` inside Client directory.

 # Software Engineer Test Task

 As a test task for [Klaus](https://www.klausapp.com) software engineering position we ask our candidates to build a small [gRPC](https://grpc.io) service using language of their choice.
 Prefered language for new services in Klaus is [Go](https://golang.org).